adwitiyashukla/metermind/README.md

 | 10 | 107 / 445 | -0.4960 | -1.0132 |
 <!-- RESULTS:END -->

-## What these numbers do not say

-**The causal estimate rests on an assumption the data partially contradicts.**
-The pre-period trends test reports that the two cohorts were already diverging before the tariff switched on.
-Difference in differences is therefore not cleanly identified here, which is exactly why the IPW variant is reported alongside it, and why the honest reading of the effect is a range of roughly 2.8 to 3.2 percent rather than a single number.

-**Conformal coverage is guaranteed under exchangeability, and a chronological split violates it.** Calibration data comes from an earlier window than test data, so the guarantee is approximate here.
-The residual gap between the achieved coverage and the 80 percent target is the price of forecasting forward in time, and it is visible in the table above rather than hidden by calibrating on a random split.

-**Load shapes are a continuum, not clean clusters.** The best silhouette score found was well below what a genuinely separable structure would produce.
-The personas are a useful summary, not a claim that households fall into five natural types.

-**Cycles from empty properties are excluded.** A cycle metering under 5 kWh across twelve days is a vacancy or a dead meter, not a small household.
-Left in, their near-zero denominators make percentage error meaningless.
-They are 0.3 percent of cycles and their exclusion is enforced at the feature-build boundary.

 ## Running it

 Python 3.11 to 3.13.
 No API keys, no accounts.